Saieshwar5441/NBA-Individual-Performance-from-2010--2025/README.md

 PER_Proxy = ​(PTS+REB+AST+2⋅STL+2⋅BLK−(FGA−FGM)−0.7⋅(FTA−FTM)−TOV) * 48 / min

+---

-Summary measures
+## Summary measures

-PER-like box composite: interpretable approximation from positive box stats (PTS, REB, AST, STL, BLK) minus missed shots & turnovers, scaled per minute (not the official Hollinger PER).
+PER-like box composite: Interpretable approximation from positive box stats (PTS, REB, AST, STL, BLK) minus missed shots & turnovers, scaled per minute (not the official Hollinger PER).

 WS/48 (Win Shares per 48): impact rate derived from win contributions (if Win Shares are present; otherwise omitted).

 The notebook standardizes features within each season using z-scores (optionally winsorized at ±3σ) to keep comparisons fair across years and robust to outliers.

-##**Composite Scoring System**
+---

+## Composite Scoring System

 To produce a single interpretable ranking for player seasons, I combined multiple metrics into a composite score.
 Each metric was first normalized (using Min-Max scaling) so they were on the same scale, and then weighted based on its importance to evaluating overall player impact.